Gorisek-Bros/hill-verification-process/hill-approval-process-en.md

 1. Approved hills gets Ranked status manually by Mediamond.
 2. Ranked status cannot be rolled back to Approved or Created.
 There may be special cases which will require revoking Ranked status, but each case will be treated separately.
-3. It is recommended to mark hill as ranked at least 7 days after getting latest Approved status.
+3. Hill must be marked as ranked at least 7 days after getting latest Approved status.
 This will be helpful with gathering more feedback from other players about hill profile.
 4. After marking hill as Ranked, it will be identified by checksum of first ranked version of the hill.